Yaren

-Yaren (Note: also known as Jaren or Yarren) (in earlier times Makwa/Moqua) is a district of the Pacific island country of Nauru.
+Yaren (Note: also known as Jaren or Yarren) (formerly known as Makwa and Moqua) is a district of the Pacific island country of Nauru, officially the Republic of Naoero.
 It is the de facto capital of Nauru and is coextensive with Yaren Constituency.
 Yaren is located on the southern coast of the island and is the location of Nauru's government offices.

 History

 The district was created in 1968.
 Its original name, Makwa (or Moqua), refers to Moqua Well, an underground lake and primary source of drinking water for the Nauruan people.

 Geography

 Yaren is located in the south of the island.
 Its area is 1.5 km2, and its elevation was 25 m as of 2007.
-To the north of Yaren is Buada, to the east is Meneng and to the west is Boe.
+To the north of Yaren is Buada, to the east is Meneng, and to the west is Boe.

 Climate

 Yaren has a marine tropical rainforest climate (Köppen Af) with hot, humid conditions across the year.